BindyaBhaskaran/weather-app/README.md

-Weather App
-This is an app that displays the weather of the city you type in.
+This is a web application that displays the weather of the city you type in.